Aaron Pryor vs. Alexis Argüello: The fight

 For a time Pryor looked to be gaining control of the fight and winning a string of rounds in the middle of the fight, but Arguello came back in rounds 9 through 11, particularly in round 11 where he battered Pryor with a number very hard shots, seemingly shifting the momentum of the fight in favor of Arguello.
 However, controversy would now raise its head for a second time that evening.

 Between rounds it was noticed that a second, thus far unused water bottle was put into use in Pryor's corner.
 Pryor took control in the 12th round, but Arguello attempted to match him blow for blow.
 In the 13th round Arguello hit Pryor with a tremendous punch, easily the hardest blow of the fight, but Pryor danced away and out of trouble.
-Once again between rounds Pryor's cornerman, Panama Lewis, could be heard requesting the second bottle, and telling an aide "No, not that one, the one I mixed", when the aide offered the water bottle that had been used throughout the rest of the fight.
+Once again between rounds Pryor's cornerman, Panama Lewis, could be heard requesting the second bottle, and telling an aide "Give me the other bottle.
+The one I mixed", when the aide offered the water bottle that had been used throughout the rest of the fight.
 That happened between the 13th and the 14th rounds, but Panama Lewis gave the mixed drink to Pryor as early as the 2nd round.
 Pryor battered Arguello around the ring for the first minute of the round, until a hard combination drove a staggering Arguello to the ropes, where Pryor proceeded to land a brutal series of almost twenty unanswered punches that nearly sent Arguello out of the ring.
 The proud Arguello refused to go down, until referee Stanley Christodoulou of South Africa stepped in to stop the fight, at which point Arguello collapsed to the canvas.
 His cornermen rushed to his side, afraid that Arguello had been seriously hurt.